Tuberculin Skin Test

 The TB bacteria can live in your body without making you ill.
 In this case, the bacteria are dormant and are not multiplying.
 During latent TB, you can’t infect another person with the bacteria.

-- How is TB diagnosed?
+- How is TB Diagnosed?

 TB can be diagnosed through various tests, sometimes used in combination.
 The most common test is a TB skin test.
 Other options include blood tests, chest X-rays, and sputum samples (a mixture of saliva and mucus that has been coughed up) that can also be used to identify the bacteria.